lancedb/lancedb/docs/src/basic.md

     --8<-- "rust/lancedb/examples/simple.rs:add"
     ```

-## How to search for (approximate) nearest neighbors
+## Search for nearest neighbors

-Once you've embedded the query, you can find its nearest neighbors using the following code:
+Once you've embedded the query, you can find its nearest neighbors as follows:

 === "Python"